zhao-kun/xdp-redirect/README.md

 done
 ```

-The outputs of the script will be refresh periodically.
+The JSON outputs of the script will be refreshed periodically.
 ```json
 [
   {